 Your final grade will be based on your performance on the course's projects, each of which will bear equal weight.
-Projects will be evaluated along the axes of correctness, design, scope, and style, with correctness weighted the most and style weighted the least.
+Projects will be evaluated along the axes of scope, correctness, design, and style, with each project's overall score computed as scope \times (3 \times correctness + 2 \times design + 1 \times style).
+Scores are normalized across TFs at term's end, so mid-semester comparisons among students of scores are not reliable indicators of standing.